 When investigating a vulnerability, please, only ever target your own devices.
 Never attempt to access anyone else's data and do not engage in any activity that would be disruptive or damaging to your fellow users or to Google.

-Note that we are only able to answer to technical vulnerability reports.
-Non- security bugs and queries about problems with your account should be instead directed to Google Help Centers.
+Note that we are only able to answer to technical security vulnerability reports.
+Non-security bugs and queries about problems with your account should be instead directed to Google Help Centers.

 Q: How can I maximize the potential reward for my report?

-A: To earn as much money as possible for your bug, include a high quality bug report, a proof of concept, a patch, and a CTS test.
-Ensure that your patch and CTS test adhere to Android's Code Style Guidelines; we may lower the reward amount if the code requires a lot of fixing up before we can include it in the Android source tree.
+A: To earn as much money as possible for your bug, include a high quality bug report, a proof of concept, and a patch.
+Ensure that your patch adhere to Android's Code Style Guidelines; we may lower the reward amount if the code requires a lot of fixing up before we can include it in the Android source tree.
+Proofs of concept submitted after an issue has already been assessed, or patches submitted after an issue has already been fixed will generally not be eligible for rewards.

 Q: Can I still receive a reward even if I don't submit a full working exploit?